tatiananantes/skills-workshops/practicals/adventures/testing-eye-oh/5-testing-output.md

 # => nil
 ```

-If we run it now, we haven't captured the output so `person.greet('Edward')` outputs to STDOUT, returns `nil`, which then is compared with the expectation and fails the test.
+If we run it now, we haven't captured the output so `person.greet('Edward')` outputs to `STDOUT`, returns `nil`, which then is compared with the expectation and fails the test.

 Run it and see.